SamP10/LaravelBet/README.md

 C:\user\destination\LaravelBet> composer create-project
 ```
 After running the above, changing the .env file to match the details of your database, following the .env.example for default purposes should suffice.
 Establishing a connection to the database server will allow migration and seeding of the database.
-The database server must be running to poulate the database.
+The database server must be running to populate the database.
 ```
 C:\user\destination\LaravelBet> php artisan migrate:fresh --seed
 ```